saniroy3311-spec/Bot-v10/README.md

 2. **Phase 2 (Signals)**: Run `python phase2/run_phase2.py` to verify entry/exit bar matching.
 3. **Phase 3 (Orders)**: Run `python phase3/run_phase3.py` to test connectivity.

----

-Would you like me to generate the Pine Script `tv_exporter.pine` code to help you with the TradingView side of the verification?